whhe/mongo-replicator/README.md

 ### Replicator

 Replicator is the unified interface to perform the replication.
-It is initialized by a Operator and has only one method `Replicate`.
+It is initialized by an Operator and has only one method `Replicate`.

 ```go
 func (r *Replicator) Replicate(e model.ChangeEvent) error